We are grateful for our partnerships as critical friends and sponsors of our ongoing work to broaden participation in computing.

 Exploring Computer Science (ECS) is a K-12/University partnership committed to democratizing computer science by creating a model curriculum, professional development for teachers and a repository of best practices that can be scaled up nationwide.
 ECS was developed in California via a partnership with UCLA, the Computer Science Teachers Association, and the National Science Foundation.
 ECS is currently being taught in high schools in Los Angeles and Silicon Valley, as well as schools in major urban cities throughout the nation.

-Computer Science: Principles
+AP Computer Science: Principles

 In an effort to scale up equitable and sustainable computer science education in California, ACCESS was awarded a Research-Practice-Partnership grant from the NSF to create a Network Improvement Community (NIC) to build capacity among teachers, school leaders, and policymakers.
 This grant, titled SCALE-CA (Supporting Computing Access, Leadership and Equity in California), aims to contribute vital research, provide on-the-ground implementation experiences, and inform policy to support the expansion of equity-minded CS education across California.